configcat/docs/docs/advanced/user-object.md

 Our recommendation as an identifier:
 - User ID - If you have one in your application you can use the same User ID with ConfigCat.
-- Email address - In most cases adding an email address works perfect here.
+- Email address - In most cases adding an email address works perfectly here.
 As long as it is unique.
 - SessionId - This comes useful when you'd like to target users who aren't logged in your application.